sesam-community/endpoint2file/README.md

 The endpoint2file service expects to receive a JSON config at http://localhost:5555/config telling it where to fetch and dump the byte stream.
-A JSON push sink with a url system can be used for this purpose.
+A JSON push sink can be used for this purpose.

 ## Example endpoint2file MicroService System Config
 ```